livweaver8000/CSClubGitTutorial/README.md

 # CSClubGitTutorial
-Create your own branch and try to push changes!
+Create your own branch **INTERNAL DOOT::SPOOPY SKELETONS** and try to push changes!